AshDF91/Breast-cancer-prognosis/README.md

-**  Please review the file 'Licence.txt' regardng the academic use license **
+**  Please review the file 'Licence.txt' regarding the academic use license **

 - 👋 Hi, I’m Ash Darnell-Fish @AshDF91
 - 👀 Clinical Research Fellow (DPhil) at Uni of Oxford